-Instructional methodology includes: Face-to-face and/or online (COVID) lectures, class discussions, individual/team presentations, demonstrations, role-playing, group work, buzz groups, practical exercises, social networking and crowdsourcing as it relates to this course, web-based instruction, and video.
+Instructional methodology includes: Face-to-face and/or online (COVID) lectures, class discussions, individual/team presentations, guest presentations (not yet confirmed), demonstrations, role-playing, group work, buzz groups, practical exercises, social networking and crowdsourcing as it relates to this course, web-based instruction, and video.
 As mentioned above; having your smartphones, tablets, and notebook computers readily available in class will enhance your ability to contribute to class exercises and discussions.

-You will also need to register for this course in Turnit-In and Canvas, and I will provide you with the registration information at the first class, which you can also find in this syllabus.
+You will also need to register for this course in Turnit-In and Canvas, and I will provide you with the registration information at the first class, which is also included at the beginning of this syllabus.
 Why?
 Canvas will be used as the overall gradebook for this course.
 You will be able to log into Canvas to see your progress and the grades for assignments that I've graded.
 YOU WILL NOT BE SUBMITTING ANY ASSIGNMENTS ON CANVAS-it is strictly for grades.